Skip to main content

 Written by Ryan

-Updated over a week ago
+Updated this week

-Please also be aware that to best utilise Chip, you'll need to link a current account via open banking.
+• You'll need to link a current account via open banking.
 This account must be in the donor's name only.

-Verifying the Donor's Identity
+Verifying the donor's identity

 If you see this screen, we will need the following:

 • A photograph (we do not accept scans) of a form of government-issued photographic ID.
+If the ID is a driving licence, we need to see the front and the back.
+The ID must also be in date and not expired.

 • A valid form of proof of address from within the last three months, such as a bank statement or utility bill.
 We can accept digital forms of proof of address as long as you email the original PDF file to us - we can't accept a screenshot.